Tarpots Corner changes in 2012

 All change again!

 In the film “The Great Flood 1968” it clearly shows traffic lights at Tarpots Corner junction.
-However, these were removed in 1972 and replaced by double mini-roundabouts.
+However, these were removed in 1989 (edit to article on 1st June 2020.
+Previously we said 1972) and replaced by double mini-roundabouts.

 The London Road (A13) through Tarpots was only two narrow lanes in either direction.

 The roundabouts did allow you, if you were travelling westward along the A13, to turn right into Rushbottom Lane allowing traffic to go to the Focus DIY store.

 After the store closed in June 2011, the site was eventually redeveloped and opened as an Aldi in October 2014.